-Fourteenth Air Force (14 AF) is headquartered at Vandenberg Air Force Base, Calif.
-It is responsible for the organization, training, equipping, command and control (C2), and employment of Air Force space forces to support operational plans and missions for U.S. combatant commanders and air component commanders.
-14 AF is the sole numbered air force for space, serving as an operational space force provider for the Joint Force Space Component Command (JFSCC) and U.S. Strategic Command (USSTRATCOM).
+Space Operations Command is headquartered at Vandenberg Air Force Base, Calif.
+It is responsible for the organization, training, equipping, command and control (C2), and employment of space forces to support operational plans and missions for U.S. combatant commanders and air component commanders.
+Space Operations Command serves as the headquarters and staff for United States Space Command’s (USSPACECOM) Combined Force Space Component Command (CFSCC).

-14 AF is comprised of almost 16,000 personnel with 28 weapon systems at 44 locations worldwide.
+Space Operations Command is comprised of almost 16,000 personnel with 28 weapon systems at 44 locations worldwide.
 It oversees operations at five wings and the 614th Air Operations Center (AOC).
-14 AF is responsible for providing strategic missile warning, nuclear command, control and communication, position, navigation and timing, space situational awareness, satellite operations, space launch and range operations.
+Space Operations Command is responsible for providing strategic missile warning, nuclear command, control and communication, positioning, navigation and timing, Space Domain Awareness, satellite operations, space launch and range operations.

-is the 14 AF Commander’s command and control center.
-It serves as a force provider to support USSTRATCOM through JFSCC.
-Air Force personnel assigned to the 614 AOC work alongside JFSCC personnel and exchange officers from Australia, Canada, and the United Kingdom to form the CSpOC.
+The 614th AOC is the Space Operations Command Commander’s command and control center.
+It serves as a force provider to support USSF through CFSCC.
+Air Force personnel assigned to the 614 AOC work alongside CFSCC personnel and exchange officers from Australia, Canada, and the United Kingdom to form the CSpOC.
 The CSpOC executes operational command and control of space forces to achieve theater and global objectives for the nation, joint forces, and allies.

 Additionally, the CSpOC operations floor hosts representatives from the National Aeronautics and Space Administration (NASA), and the Commercial Integration Cell (CIC), to enhance cooperation with commercial partners.

-, headquartered at Peterson Air Force Base, Colo., is the Air Force's only organization providing missile warning and space control to unified combatant commanders and combat forces worldwide.
-The wing is the host unit for 53 mission partners supported on Peterson AFB and Cheyenne Mountain Air Force Station, including North American Aerospace Defense Command, U.S. Northern Command, Air Force Space Command (AFSPC), Space and Missile Defense Command/Army Strategic Command and the 302nd Airlift Wing (USAF Reserves).
+The 21st Space Wing, headquartered at Peterson Air Force Base, Colo., is the Air Force's only organization providing missile warning and space control to unified combatant commanders and combat forces worldwide.
+The wing is the host unit for 53 mission partners supported on Peterson AFB and Cheyenne Mountain Air Force Station, including North American Aerospace Defense Command, U.S. Northern Command, United States Space Force (USSF), Space and Missile Defense Command/Army Strategic Command and the 302nd Airlift Wing (USAF Reserves).

 As the Air Force’s most geographically dispersed wing, the 21st Space Wing hosts these mission partners, while also providing and employing global capabilities to ensure space superiority to defend our nation and allies.
 The Knights of the 21st Space Wing can be found at 22 locations in nine countries around the world.

-Major tenant units at Vandenberg AFB include the CSpOC, 14 AF, 576th Flight Test Squadron, MDA, 381st Training Group, National Reconnaissance Office (NRO), and NASA.
+Major tenant units at Vandenberg AFB include the CSpOC, Space Operations Command, 576th Flight Test Squadron, MDA, 381st Training Group, National Reconnaissance Office (NRO), and NASA.